-The Southeast Louisiana Flood Protection Authority-East (FPA) is currently offering both in-person and virtual tours of the $4 Billion Hurricane Storm Damage Risk Reduction System (HSDRRS), which spans three parishes.
-In-person tour groups have the option of visiting the 17th St Canal Pump Station or the Lake Borgne Surge Barrier.
-Groups may sign up for both tours but may not be able to see both on the same day.
+The Southeast Louisiana Flood Protection Authority-East (FPA-East) is currently offering both in-person and virtual tours of the $4 Billion Hurricane Storm Damage Risk Reduction System (HSDRRS), which spans three parishes.
+In-person tour groups may sign up for the Lake Borgne Surge Barrier.

 FPA-East partnered with virtual reality (VR) company, Pyxis LLC., to produce the 15-minute virtual tour of HSDRRS.
 The new technology allows for viewers to fly over the Lake Borgne Surge Barrier and walk through the 17th St Canal Pump Station with the use of any VR capable headset.
 The video begins with the history of the HSDRRS system being born out of the aftermath of Hurricane Katrina and then takes the viewer airborne to the Surge Barrier.
 The VR tour also increases the FPA-East’s global reach as a member of I-STORM, an international network for storm surge barriers which spans 30 countries.

 Know Before You Go

 Here’s what you need to know before signing up for an in-person tour.
 Tours takes approximately 60 – 90 minutes, depending on the questions the group has.
 The sites you will be visiting are critical pieces of infrastructure built for function as part of the flood defense system, and therefore, are not ADA compliant.
 You may need to walk for some distance, handle rough terrain, climb several flights of stairs, etc. There are also potential fall risks from great heights.
 Tour groups that include children, especially school groups, should ensure there are enough chaperones to supervise all minors.